devbret/sum-total-widget/README.md

 # Sum Total Widget
-Enter numbers into the text field and have them automatically summed.
+Enter whole numeric values into the text field and have them summed in real-time.